ceandrade/brkga_mp_ipr_cpp/docs/_sources/page_guide.rst.txt

   tips.

-In our TSP example, we have a very simple decoder that generates a permutation of nodes, and compute the cost of the cycle from that permutation:
+In our TSP example, we have a very simple decoder that generates a permutation of nodes, and compute the cost of the cycle from that permutation (note that we don't use the flag ``rewrite`` in this example):

 .. ref-code-block:: cpp